 To enhance privacy and security even more, make your way through other tabs under Privacy and revoke unnecessary permissions.

 If you do not recognize some apps that appear there, the best thing to do is uninstall them.
 You can either do it manually by dragging them to Trash and hunting down leftover files or use a dedicated uninstaller tool to do the job for you.
-If you are not in the mood for manual app removal, we have a tip for you — CleanMyMac X comes with the Uninstaller module that helps you get rid of apps once and forever within a few seconds.
+If you are not in the mood for manual app removal, we have a tip for you — CleanMyMac comes with the Applications tool that helps you get rid of apps once and forever within a few seconds.

 That’s it; app removal has never been easier.